canarybit/cc-docs/docs/inspector.md

 ### GPU Attestation Flow
 GPU attestation is the process where the relying party wants to challenge the GPU hardware and the associated driver, firmware, and microcode, and receives confirmation that the results are valid and authentic.
 In Inspector we use a local GPU verifier.

-The GPU attestaion flow is shown in the picture below:
+The GPU attestation flow is shown in the picture below:

 ![Attestation Flow](./img/GPU-attestaion-flow.png)